-where $Q{crit}$ is the smallest charge needed to cause a soft error; A and $Q_s$ are circuitrelated constants; and F is the neutron flux (i.e., radiation intensity).
-Moreover, the critical charge is proportional to system supply voltage [Seifert et al. 2001].
-When the system supply voltage is reduced, the critical charge decreases, which will
+where Q{crit} is the smallest charge needed to cause a soft error; A and Q_s are circuit-related constants; and F is the neutron flux (i.e., radiation intensity).
+Moreover, the critical charge is proportional to system supply voltage [29].
+When the system supply voltage is reduced, the critical charge decreases, which will increase the transient fault rate.
+For example, increased SERs have been observed with lower supply voltages for both memory [45] and processors [29].